Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 - Saturday's over/under is 10.6 points lower than the two team's combined 55.1 points per game average.

-- The 46.5 points per game these two squads have surrendered to opponents this season are 2.0 more than the 44.5 over/under in this contest.
+- The 46.5 points per game these two squads have surrendered to opponents this season are 2.0 more than the 44.5 total in this contest.

 - The Tigers and their opponents have scored an average of 54.8 points per game in 2021, 10.3 more than Saturday's total.